cardillan/mindcode/compiler/src/test/resources/library/doc/SYSTEM-LIBRARY_template.markdown

 System libraries contain functions and sometimes constants that can be used by a Mindcode program.
 The following system libraries are provided:

+* `arrays`: additional graphics functions.
+Requires the Mindustry Logic 8 instruction set.
+* `blocks`: block-related functions (just the `findLinkedBlocks` function at this moment).
+* `compatibility`: a special-purpose library for testing Mindcode's compatibility with a specific Mindustry version.
 * `graphics`: additional graphics functions.
 Requires the Mindustry Logic 8 instruction set.
+* `math`: mathematical functions.
 * `printing`: functions for outputting formatted numbers.
 Some functions require the Mindustry Logic 8 instruction set.
-* `blocks`: block-related functions (just the `findLinkedBlocks` function at this moment).
 * `units`: functions for searching and binding available units of a required type.
-* `math`: mathematical functions.

 ## Compiled function sizes